Know Before You Go

 Port Shopping Ambassador Program: Your cruise vacation would not be complete without experiencing some of the world’s best duty-free shopping.
 On selected cruises you’ll find Holland America Line’s Port Shopping Ambassador Program.
 It is designed to assist you in finding the finest treasures in the ports of call at savings of 20-60% below U.S. prices.
 Each recommended merchant was selected on the basis of price, selection, reputation, quality, service and a commitment to shopping satisfaction.
 Therefore, you can shop with confidence knowing these merchants are committed to stand behind your purchases.

-Check your Daily Program for location and times of the Port Shopping Ambassador’s Talk.
+Check your daily When & Where program or the Navigator app for location and times of the Port Shopping Ambassador’s Talk.
 Important Customs information and shopping maps will be provided at the talk.
 Also, be sure to enjoy the Compass book located in your stateroom.

 Photo Gallery: Your Image Creators are located at your Photo Gallery and are pleased to present for you many rich and varied photographs capturing your cruise.
 We welcome you to consult with your Image Creators for all your photographic needs.
 We offer a fully digital service bringing you the latest in high quality, photographic products such as Joe Craig Black Label Art Photography, an exclusive portrait service for Holland America Line’s guests that redefines cruise photography — sittings are limited so please book early.